- If the battery icon is missing on Windows 10, it might be because of outdated or faulty drivers.

 - Next, right-click the devices again and select Enable device.

 Another thing to try is disabling and re-enabling the battery hardware and ACPI component.
 This is a fix that solved the missing battery icon problem for a lot of Windows 10 users.

-That’s about it.
-I certainly hope at least one of these solutions helped to resolve the problem with the missing battery indicator in Windows 10.
-If you have any additional comments, questions, or suggestions, just write them down in the comments below.
+If you have any additional comments, questions, or suggestions, write them down in the comments below.